zoyi/channel-plugin-ios/README.md

 1. Add `github "zoyi/channel-plugin-ios"` to your `Cartfile`.
 2. Run `carthage update --platform iOS --no-use-binaries`.
 3. Go to your Xcode project's "General" settings.
-Open `<YOUR_XCODE_PROJECT_DIRECTORY>/Carthage/Checkouts/channel-plugin-ios` in Finder and drag `CHPlugin.framework` to the "Embedded Binaries" section in Xcode along with other dependencies.
+Open `<YOUR_XCODE_PROJECT_DIRECTORY>/Carthage/Build/iOS` in Finder and drag `ChannelIO.framework` to the "Embedded Binaries" section in Xcode along with other dependencies.
 Make sure `Copy items if needed` is selected and click `Finish`.